Neural Style Transfer: A Review: Evaluation Methodology

 \subsection{Experimental Setup}

-\paragraph{Evaluation datasets.} Totally, there are ten style images and forty content images.
+\textbf{Evaluation datasets.} Totally, there are ten style images and twenty content images used in our experiment.

 For style images, we select artworks of diversified styles, as shown in Figure~\ref{fig:styleimage}.
-For example, there are impressionism artwork, cubism artwork, abstract artwork, contemporary artwork, futurism artwork, surrealist artwork, and expressionism artwork.
-Regarding the mediums, some of these artworks are painted on canvas, while others are painted on cardboard or wool, cotton, polyester, \etc. For content images, we also try to select a wide variety of photos, which include animal photography, still life photography, landscape photography and portrait photography.
-All the images are never seen during training.
+For example, there are impressionism, cubism, abstract, contemporary, futurism, surrealist, and expressionism art.
+Regarding the mediums, some of these artworks are painted on canvas, while others are painted on cardboard or wool, cotton, polyester, \etc. In addition, we also try to cover a range of image characteristics (such as details, contrast, complexity and color distributions), inspired by the works in \cite{mould2016benchmark,mould2017developing,rosin2017benchmarking}.
+More detailed information of our style images are given in Table~\ref{table:styleimage}.

+For content images, there are already carefully selected and well-described benchmark datasets for evaluating stylisation by Mould and Rosin \cite{mould2016benchmark,mould2017developing,rosin2017benchmarking}.
+Their proposed NPR benchmark called \emph{NPRgeneral} consists of the images that cover a wide range of characteristics (\eg, contrast, texture, edges and meaningful structures) and satisfy lots of criteria.
+Therefore, we directly use the selected twenty images in their proposed \emph{NPRgeneral} benchmark as our content images.

+For the algorithms based on offline model optimisation, MS-COCO dataset \cite{lin2014microsoft} is used to perform the training.
+All the content images are not used in training.

-\paragraph{Principles.} To maximise the fairness of the comparisons, we also obey the following principles during our experiment:
+\textbf{Principles.} To maximise the fairness of the comparisons, we also obey the following principles during our experiment:

 \textbf{1)} In order to cover every detail in each algorithm, we try to use the provided implementation from their published literatures.
-For \cite{gatys2015neural}, since there is no official implementation provided by the authors, we use a popular open source code \cite{code_Johnson_slow} which is also admitted by the authors.
-Except for \cite{dumoulin2016learned,berger2016incorporating} which are based on TensorFlow, all the other codes are based on Torch 7, which maximises the fairness especially for speed comparison.
+To maximise the fairness of comparison especially for speed comparison, for \cite{gatys2015neural}, we use a popular torch-based open source code \cite{code_Johnson_slow}, which is also admitted by the authors.
+In our experiment, except for \cite{dumoulin2016learned,berger2016incorporating} which are based on TensorFlow, all the other codes are implemented based on Torch 7.

 \textbf{2)} Since the visual effect is influenced by the content and style weight, it is difficult to compare results with different degrees of stylisation.
 Simply giving the same content and style weight is not an optimal solution due to the different ways to calculate losses in each algorithm (\eg, different choices of content and style layers, different loss functions).
 Therefore, in our experiment, we try our best to balance the content and style weight among different algorithms.